AI-and-Blockchain/F23-AI-ELearning/README.md

 # AI-E-Learning
 This project focuses on creating a platform that  utilizes AI for improved learning and blockchain for  holding certificates and documentation.
 The platform will be geared towards grades K-12,  with the main goal being to generate the most  efficient learning experience for each user.

+# How to run code:
+1. Clone the repositiory into a folder
+2. Run the server by running npm start
+3. Run the frontend by / cd client / and npm start

 # AI Component:
 Personalized experience for each user.
 Machine learning will be used to determine which courses a student will likely excel in based on correlations.